privly/privly.github.io/pages/download.md

     <br/>
      <a href="https://addons.mozilla.org/en-US/firefox/addon/privly/">Firefox Extension</a>
     <br/>
-     <p>(Alpha) The Firefox extension supports viewing Privly links, and uploading new content directly to the Privly servers.</p>
+     <p>(Alpha) The Firefox extension supports viewing Privly links, and uploading new content directly to the Privly servers.
+It currently does not support the same level of security as the Chrome Extension.</p>
   </span>
   <span class="span4">
     <img src="/assets/images/opera-privly.png" />